wilds/angular-schema-form-dynamic-select/README.md

 There is a live example at http://demo.optimalbpm.se/angular-schema-form-dynamic-select/ .
 The example code is in the repository, it's made up of the index.html, app.js, test/testdata.json and test/testdata_mapped.json files.

-To run it locally, simply clone the repository
+To run it locally, simply clone the repository:

     git clone https://github.com/OptimalBPM/angular-schema-form-dynamic-select.git
     cd angular-schema-form-dynamic-select